Declan Lambert

-Declan Stephen Lambert Lee Kit Meng (born 21 September 1998) is a Malaysian professional footballer who plays as a full-back for Malaysia Super League club Kuala Lumpur City on loan from Johor Darul Ta'zim and the Malaysia national team.
+Declan Stephen Lambert Lee Kit Meng (born 21 September 1998) is a Malaysian professional footballer who plays as a full-back for Malaysia Super League club Kuching City on loan from Johor Darul Ta'zim and the Malaysia national team.

 Lambert was born in Kuala Lumpur, but then moved to Thailand and Australia at a young age.
 He played youth football with Richmond before starting his senior career with the side.
 In 2018, Lambert moved to the Netherlands, where he played for lower division sides Achilles '29 and FC Den Bosch.
 In February 2022, he returned to his birthplace and signed for Kuala Lumpur City.
 He has also represented Malaysia at international level, having made his debut for the national team in September 2022.

 Early life

 Lambert was born in Kuala Lumpur to an English father and Malaysian mother.
 The family then moved to Thailand, where they stayed for six months before relocating again to Melbourne, Australia.

 He has a twin brother, Ryan, who is also a professional footballer.
 The two played together at Clifton Hill, Richmond, Achilles '29 and FC Den Bosch.